Home Loan Tax Benefits_WC

 Home Loan Tax Deductions_WC

-A Home Loan consist of two components—principal and interest.
-As per income tax laws, one can claim tax exemptions on both components.
-Here is the list of tax benefits you can claim under various sections when borrowing a Home Loan if you are a taxpayer under the old tax regime:
+You can claim tax exemptions on both the components of your Home Loan, namely the principal and the interest component.
+Here is the list of tax benefits homebuyers can claim under various provisions under the old tax regime:

-1. Section 24(b) of the Income Tax Act: This allows a deduction towards the interest paid for a property that is self-occupied.
+1. Section 22 of the Income Tax Act: This section allows a deduction on the interest paid for a self-occupied property.
 Tax exemption of up to Rs.2 Lakh can be claimed.

-2. Section 80 C of the Income Tax Act: This act allows a deduction of up to Rs.1.5 Lakh on the principal repayment amount of the Home Loan.
+2. Section 123 of the Income Tax Act: This section allows a deduction of up to Rs.1.5 Lakh on the principal repayment of the Home Loan.

-3. Section 80EE of the Income Tax Act: Under this section, you can claim a tax benefit of up to Rs.50,000 on the Home Loan interest component.
+3. Section 130 of the Income Tax Act: Under this section, first-time homebuyers can claim additional tax benefits of up to Rs.50,000 on the Home Loan interest component.
+However, one must not have any property in one's name at the time of sanctioning a Home Loan.

-Home Loan Tax Exemption Under Different Sections in FY 2024-25
+Home Loan Tax Benefits Under Different Sections in Tax Year 2026-27

-The Home Loan tax benefits under the applicable sections of the Income Tax Act of 1961 are given below in the table
+The Home Loan tax benefits under the applicable sections of the Income Tax Act, 2025, are given below:

-Home Loan Principal 80C 1.5 Lakh A residential property bought through a Home Loan cannot be sold within the first 5 years of possession.
+Home Loan Principal 123 1.5 Lakh A residential property financed by a Home Loan cannot be sold within the first 5 years of possession.

-Home Loan Interest 24B 2 Lakh The funds procured through a Home Loan must be used for the purchase or construction of a residential property, and the construction must be completed within 5 years from the end of the financial year, in which the loan amount was disbursed.
+Home Loan Interest 22 2 Lakh The funds procured through a Home Loan must be used for the purchase or construction of a residential property.
+The construction must be completed within 5 years from the end of the tax year in which the loan amount was disbursed.

-Home Loan Interest 80EE 50,000 The funds procured through a Home Loan cannot exceed Rs.35 Lakh, and the value of the property cannot exceed Rs.50 Lakh.
+Home Loan Interest 130 50,000 The funds procured through a Home Loan cannot exceed Rs.35 Lakh, and the value of the property cannot exceed Rs.50 Lakh.

-Stamp Duty Charges 80C 1.5 Lakh The stamp duty calculated on the property has to be claimed within the same year in which the expense was incurred.
+Stamp Duty Charges 123 1.5 Lakh The stamp duty calculated on the property has to be claimed within the same year in which the expense was incurred.

-Joint Home Loan Principal and Interest 80C and 24B 1.5 to 2 Lakh The tax benefits on a Joint Home Loan can be availed by all, only if they are also the joint owners of the property.
-Alongside that, beneficiaries must also contribute toward the Home Loan repayment as a co-applicant.
+Joint Home Loan Principal and Interest 123 and 22 1.5 Lakh and 2 Lakh (respectively) The tax benefits on a Joint Home Loan can be availed by all, only if they are also the joint owners of the property.
+Alongside that, beneficiaries must also contribute toward the Home Loan repayment as a financial co-applicant.

 Note that tax benefits can be claimed only in the year in which the construction of the property has been completed.